-In 2015, Apple took the stage in San Francisco to announce a slew of new products.
-Among them, the iPhone 6s and iPhone 6s Plus, devices that took over flagship duties from 2014’s iPhone 6 and iPhone 6 Plus.
+In 2015, Apple took the stage in San Francisco and announced a slew of new products.
+Among them, the iPhone 6s and iPhone 6s Plus, the two devices that took over flagship duties from 2014’s iPhone 6 and iPhone 6 Plus.

-In the months since the iPhone 6s release, we’ve seen some iPhone 6s users complain about abnormal battery drain.
-Not surprising because, again, we’ve seen complaints about abnormal battery life after every iPhone release.
+In the months since their release, we’ve seen a number of iPhone 6s users complain about abnormal battery drain.

 Fortunately there are some ways to get bad iPhone 6s battery life fixed without having to perform a factory reset or take a trip to an Apple Store.